fastify/fastify-cli/README.md

   [`pino-pretty`](https://github.com/pinojs/pino-pretty) pretty logging
   (not suitable for production)
 * `npm test` - runs the tests
+* `npm run lint` - fixes files accordingly to linter rules, for templates generated with `--standardlint`

 You will find three different folders:
 - `plugins`: the folder where you will place all your custom plugins